shreevatsa/tex/program/pooltype/index.md

     16output file name
     *117275187

 So as you can see, it consists of a bunch of lines, on each of which the first two characters are ASCII digits '0' to '9' representing the length of the string, and the rest of the characters are the actual string.
-(Lines 7 and 9 are “02! ” and “02? ” – they end with a space.)
+(If you're wondering about lines 7 and 9 above, they are “02! ” and “02? ” – they end with a space.)
 The last line contains a kind of hash (not a cryptographic one, just a simple check).

 All that the `POOLtype` program does is read this file, and print it again, in the following form: